Frequently asked questions

 During his Spring Statement, the chancellor announced that the government will not be mandating Making Tax Digital for any new tax or businesses in 2020.

-According to HMRC, they recognise that businesses will require time to become familiar with the new requirements of MTD.
+HMRC recognise that businesses will require time to become familiar with the new requirements of MTD.
 During the first year of mandation, HMRC will take a light touch approach to digital record keeping and filing penalties where businesses are doing their best to comply with the law.

 There are tons of resources out there.
 We recommend the following: